 - 1. Black, khaki or navy-blue colored pants or skirts.
 Clothing items may include walking shorts, skorts, and jumpers which may not be more than three (3) inches above the knee or five inches from the floor to the lower edge of the article when the student is kneeling.
 Pants and skirts shall be properly sized and belted at the waist.
 Pants may not be oversized or baggy.
 NO CORDUROY, JEANS, LOW RISE OR CARGO PANTS ARE ALLOWED.
 Pant legs must be properly hemmed with no slits. - 2.
-Black, khaki, white or navy-blue shirts, blouses and polo-style pullovers (without decorations, logos, emblems, accent color etc.) Undershirt (if worn) must be solid white without pictures or writing.
+Black, gray, white or navy-blue shirts, blouses and polo-style pullovers (without decorations, logos, emblems, accent color etc.) Undershirt (if worn) must be solid white without pictures or writing.
 Shirts must be long enough to tuck in at the waist. - 3.
 All students must wear a belt (brown or black). - 4.
 Athletic shoes only (tennis shoes/sneakers). - 5.
-White or dark colored socks only (without decorations, i.e emblems, logos, accent color, etc.). - 6.
+White or dark colored socks only (without decorations, i.e. emblems, logos, accent color, etc.). - 6.
 Jackets will be taken at search and returned at the end of the day. - 7.
 Sweatshirts should be solid navy or white.
 They are the only outerwear that is permitted in the classroom.
 They must be worn over an appropriate dress code shirt.

-Sweatshirts may not have hoods, zippers, buttons, pockets, emblems or logos.
+- Sweatshirts may not have hoods, zippers, buttons, pockets, emblems or logos.
 They may not be tied around the waist or draped over the shoulders. - 8.
 Students must maintain the hair on their head in a well-groomed, non-distracting manner that does not disrupt the educational process.
-Girls may not wear anything in their hair other than a black scrunchie or rubber band.
-Students with dyed or colored hair must return their hair to it natural color before attending the Academic & Behavior Schools.
-Facial hair such as sideburns, mustache, goatee, or beard is not allowed. - 9.
-Clothing may not be worn to reflect gang affiliation or hide illegal items. - 10.
-Hats, caps, bandannas (colors) or other head apparel may not be worn or carried on the bus. - 11.
+Girls may not wear anything in their hair other than a black scrunchie are permitted, and colored hair is acceptable.
+Students are required to maintain well-groomed facial hair. - 9.
+Students may not wear makeup or cosmetics of any kind: this includes lash extensions.
+Students may not bring cosmetics to school. - 10.
+Clothing may not be worn to reflect gang affiliation or hide illegal items. - 11.
+Hats, caps, bandannas (colors) or other head apparel may not be worn or carried on the bus. - 12.
 Fingernails shall be conventionally trimmed.
-Colored polish, sculptured nails, tips and extensions should not distract the environment. - 12.
+No sculptured nails, tips, or extensions are allowed. - 13.
 Sunglasses or shades may not be worn or brought to school.
-Only prescribed contacts and glasses are allowed and no sharing is permitted. - 13.
-No jewelry of any kind may be worn. - 14.
-Only clear backpacks are allowed on campus for students attending the Life Skills Program. - 15.
+Only prescribed contacts and glasses are allowed, and no sharing is permitted. - 14.
+No jewelry of any kind may be worn. - 15.
+Backpacks are allowed on campus for students attending the Life Skills Program. - 16.
 Obscene tattoos must be covered.
 The principal or designee will make the determination of the appropriateness of tattoos.